ashaw596/squeezenas/README.md

-# SqueezeNAS: Fast neural architecture search for faster semantic segmentation
+# SqueezeNAS: Fast Neural Architecture Search for Faster Semantic Segmentation

 This repository contains the trained deep neural network architectures and weights as well as evaluation code for the [SqueezeNAS paper](https://arxiv.org/abs/1908.01748).